ankitects/anki-manual/src/deck-options.md

 This option controls how many new cards can be introduced each day you open the program.
-If you study fewer than the limit, or miss a day, the next day the counts will be back to their limit: cards do not accumulate.
+If you study fewer than the limit, or miss a day, the next day the counts will be back to their limit: the cards do not accumulate.

 When studying a deck that has subdecks inside it, the limits set on each subdeck control the maximum number of cards drawn from that particular deck.
 The selected deck's limits control the total cards that will be shown.